Integration with Bugs

 user1_password

-url pattern This indicates the URL to use with your JIRA instance to edit a bug.
+url pattern This indicates the URL to use with your Jira instance to edit a bug.

 The URL must include the tag 'bug_id' that will be dynamically replaced by the id of the bug to be displayed/edited